Natural History Museum

 Dinosaurs

 Who doesn’t love dinosaurs?
-The museum gives visitors the opportunity to learn about these prehistoric creatures in an up-close and personal way!
-From skeletal replicas that give viewers an insight into how dinosaurs looked and how they lived during their time on earth, to multimedia quizzes and other interactive videos and activities, this exhibition is a must-see for everyone, not just dino fans!
+The museum allows visitors to learn about these prehistoric creatures in an up-close and personal way!
+From skeletal replicas that give viewers an insight into how dinosaurs looked and how they lived during their time on Earth, to multimedia quizzes and other interactive videos and activities, this exhibition is a must-see for everyone, not just dino fans!
 Learn about the fossils that led to the discovery of this animal species in the 1800s.
-Find out what caused their extinction, and find out more about the over 300 different types of dinos.
+Find out what caused their extinction, and find out more about the over 300 different types of dinosaurs.

 Space